essdot/js-lessons/doc/prototypes.md

 }
 ```

 You can do "static methods" with the `static` keyword.
-This adds methods to the class itself rather than the class instances.
+This adds methods to the class itself (that is, the class constructor function object) rather than the class instances (via the prototype).

 ```javascript
 class SomeClass {